Saccharina dentigera: Taxonomy

 This seaweed was first described in 1889 by the Swedish botanist Frans Reinhold Kjellman as Laminaria dentigera, the type location being Bering Island, where it was said to be fairly abundant, scattered across the sublittoral zone.
 In a revision of the genus Laminaria by C.E.Lane, C.Mayes, Druehl and G.W.Saunders in 2005, the species was transferred to the genus Saccharina, becoming Saccharina dentigera.

 Description

 Saccharina dentigera is a large brown seaweed growing to a length of 1.5 m.
 The thallus is dark brown, thick and leathery, often appearing palmate because of being split into broad lobes to within 10 cm of its base.
 Younger thalli are entire with ovate blades.
 The thallus is supported on a robust, semi-rigid stipe, which has mucilage ducts on its surface near the upper end.
 The stipe is attached to a rock surface by a branched holdfast up to 8 cm high.
-Each holfast only bears one thallus, but new blades sometimes start to grow before the old ones are shed.
+Each holdfast only bears one thallus, but new blades sometimes start to grow before the old ones are shed.